SimLoads/xavi/README.md

 ```
 This will install the dependencies regularly and should fix this error.

-### Xavi is currently in development.
-Some features probably won't work!
-#### Currently, Xavi.exe doesn't do anything.
-Don't rely on it for actual usage.

 ## What can Xavi do?
 Xavi is designed with simplicity in mind, and will do its best to automate as many processes as possible.
 Here's a small feature list that you can use right now:
 + NO DEPENDENCIES LEFT BEHIND - Automatic install of packages needed by Xavi (handled by installer)